citrix/citrix-daas-rest-go/citrixorchestration/docs/CreateUpgradeScheduleForMachinesRequestModel.md

 `func (o *CreateUpgradeScheduleForMachinesRequestModel) HasLogoffOption() bool`

 HasLogoffOption returns a boolean if a field has been set.

+### GetVDAComponentsAndFeaturesRequestModel

+`func (o *CreateUpgradeScheduleForMachinesRequestModel) GetVDAComponentsAndFeaturesRequestModel() VDAComponentsSelectionValidationRequestModel`

+GetVDAComponentsAndFeaturesRequestModel returns the VDAComponentsAndFeaturesRequestModel field if non-nil, zero value otherwise.

+### GetVDAComponentsAndFeaturesRequestModelOk

+`func (o *CreateUpgradeScheduleForMachinesRequestModel) GetVDAComponentsAndFeaturesRequestModelOk() (*VDAComponentsSelectionValidationRequestModel, bool)`

+GetVDAComponentsAndFeaturesRequestModelOk returns a tuple with the VDAComponentsAndFeaturesRequestModel field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVDAComponentsAndFeaturesRequestModel

+`func (o *CreateUpgradeScheduleForMachinesRequestModel) SetVDAComponentsAndFeaturesRequestModel(v VDAComponentsSelectionValidationRequestModel)`

+SetVDAComponentsAndFeaturesRequestModel sets VDAComponentsAndFeaturesRequestModel field to given value.

+### HasVDAComponentsAndFeaturesRequestModel

+`func (o *CreateUpgradeScheduleForMachinesRequestModel) HasVDAComponentsAndFeaturesRequestModel() bool`

+HasVDAComponentsAndFeaturesRequestModel returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)